deadlyvipers/dojo_rules/introduction.md

-Hello it's Chris doing a GitHub tutorial
+Hello it's Chris doing a GitHub tutorial and the HTML & CSS path is good.